 Previous GeneCards Identifiers for ELANE Gene

 Elastases form a subfamily of serine proteases that hydrolyze many proteins in addition to elastin.
-Humans have six elastase genes which encode the structurally similar proteins.
-The product of this gene hydrolyzes proteins within specialized neutrophil lysosomes, called azurophil granules, as well as proteins of the extracellular matrix following the protein's release from activated neutrophils.
-The enzyme may play a role in degenerative and inflammatory diseases by its proteolysis of collagen-IV and elastin of the extracellular matrix.
-This protein degrades the outer membrane protein A (OmpA) of E. coli as well as the virulence factors of such bacteria as Shigella, Salmonella and Yersinia.
+Humans have six elastase genes which encode structurally similar proteins.
+The encoded preproprotein is proteolytically processed to generate the active protease.
+Following activation, this protease hydrolyzes proteins within specialized neutrophil lysosomes, called azurophil granules, as well as proteins of the extracellular matrix.
+The enzyme may play a role in degenerative and inflammatory diseases through proteolysis of collagen-IV and elastin.
+This protein also degrades the outer membrane protein A (OmpA) of E. coli as well as the virulence factors of such bacteria as Shigella, Salmonella and Yersinia.
 Mutations in this gene are associated with cyclic neutropenia and severe congenital neutropenia (SCN).
-This gene is clustered with other serine protease gene family members, azurocidin 1 and proteinase 3 genes, at chromosome 19pter.
-All 3 genes are expressed coordinately and their protein products are packaged together into azurophil granules during neutrophil differentiation. [provided by RefSeq, May 2009]
+This gene is present in a gene cluster on chromosome 19. [provided by RefSeq, Jan 2016]

 GeneCards Summary for ELANE Gene

 ELANE (Elastase, Neutrophil Expressed) is a Protein Coding gene.
-Diseases associated with ELANE include neutropenia, cyclic and neutropenia, severe congenital 1, autosomal dominant.
-Among its related pathways are amb2 Integrin signaling and Degradation of the extracellular matrix.
+Diseases associated with ELANE include neutropenia, severe congenital 1, autosomal dominant and neutropenia, cyclic.
+Among its related pathways are Degradation of the extracellular matrix and Cell adhesion_Cell-matrix glycoconjugates.
 GO annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
-An important paralog of this gene is PRTN3.
+An important paralog of this gene is PRSS57.